-- Overlier Potable and Non-Potable Water Forbearance is credited to a water supplier by Watermaster for any potable and/or recycled water provided to an overlying party or an overlying party's land.
+- Beaumont Basin - Overlier Potable and Non-Potable Water Forbearance is credited to a water supplier by Watermaster for any potable and/or recycled water provided to an overlying party or an overlying party's land.
 The overlier forbears pumping the equivalent amount of water supplied and the appropriator then has the right to pump the volume of water forgone by the overlier.
-This is done through the Basin Watermaster who transfers forgone water to the appropriator's groundwater storage account on an annual basis. - Reallocated Unused Overlier Pumping Rights All of the "safe yield" from the Beaumont Basin is allocated to the overlying parties (overliers).
+This is done through the Beaumont Basin Watermaster who transfers forgone water to the appropriator's groundwater storage account on an annual basis. - Reallocated Unused Overlier Pumping Rights All of the "safe yield" from the Beaumont Basin is allocated to the overlying parties (overliers).
 Each overlier was given a share of the safe yield and was allowed to pump no more than five times that share in any five-year period.
 Most, if not all, of the overliers do not pump their entire share of the safe yield.
-The amount of groundwater not produced by an overlying party shall be available for allocation to appropriators in accordance with their percentage shares of unused safe yield stated in the Adjudication Exhibit C3.
-BCVWD's share is 42.51% of the unused overlier pumping rights.
+The amount of groundwater not produced by an overlying party shall be available for allocation to appropriators in accordance with their percentage shares of unused safe yield stated in the Adjudication Exhibit C. BCVWD's share is 42.51% of the unused overlier pumping rights.
 The Beaumont Basin Watermaster administers this reallocation and transfers the appropriate amounts into the appropriators' storage accounts on an annual basis. - Return Flow Credits Return flow is defined as the portion of water which is applied to the land which is not evaporated or evapo-transpired and which ultimately percolates (returns) to the groundwater table and which can be re-extracted for use.
 Return flows originate from irrigation of agricultural land and lawns and landscaped areas in rural and urban settings and from deep percolation of septic tank effluent in unsewered areas, e.g., Cherry Valley.
 In most adjudicated groundwater basins, credit is given to the supplier of water which is used on land overlying the groundwater basin and which percolates back or "returns" to the groundwater.
-Watermaster provided annual return flow estimates from various land uses in Table 3 of the Safe Yield Report and were used in estimating current and future return flow credits. - Storm Water Stormwater capture plays a significant role in BCVWD's local water resources supply development.
-Diverted stormwater is/will be routed to percolation ponds capable of recharging the groundwater basins.
-The District currently has stormwater diversion located in the Upper and Middle of Edgar Canyon - Potential Stormwater Capture Projects The District has a number of potential stormwater capture projects as summarized in Table 6-8 with their potential estimated stormwater capture flows shown in Table 6-9.
+Watermaster provided annual return flow estimates from various land uses in Table 3 of the Safe Yield Report and were used in estimating current and future return flow credits.